-Often, you log plenty of pro bono hours and help people who truly need it, such as those who may not be able to afford legal services otherwise.
+Often, you provide many hours of legal assistance helping people who truly need it, such as those who may not be able to afford legal services otherwise.
 And you gain the lawyering skills, experiences, and network that can help you figure out what you want to do with your career (not to mention get a job when you graduate).

 Just ask the students who have been there.

 Here’s a look at what clinical programs in law school are like and why they’re so important, straight from current law students.
 (Both participated in the New England Law | Boston clinical program.)

 Lesly Suriel Guerrero ’18